dtjv/dtjv.github.io/content/posts/a-ts-module-in-a-js-project.md

 ## Summary

 I find TypeScript a great tool to improve code quality, but it guarantees nothing.
-In the end, the code we run is JavaScript and any guarantees of correctness rely on the robustness of the code and the breadth of our tests - not the type annotations.
+In the end, confidence in correctness relies on the robustness of the code and the breadth of our tests - not just the type annotations.

+And, I need to validate my parameters better. 🤪

 Thanks for reading.